OSMCha/osmcha-frontend/ABOUT.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_97A29C4444FB7626533E7DD42C06D768BD5A4FA0D1B3C76327F305F832774967_1497508625051_image.png)

 Filters tab on OSMCha provides a variety of search parameters to fetch a specific list of changesets the reviewer is interested in.
-Hot project edits are a specific example for which a changeset comment with the associated hashtag can be used to retrieve all the changesets contributed for the task.
+One can filter changesets based on a date range, new mapper edits, mass deletions, text in the source field, Bbox, editor used, etc.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_97A29C4444FB7626533E7DD42C06D768BD5A4FA0D1B3C76327F305F832774967_1497509089383_image.png)
+_Hot project edits are a specific example for which a changeset comment with the associated hashtag can be used to retrieve all the changesets contributed for the task._